python-rope/ropemacs/README.txt

 global names for each project.
 It updates the cache only when modules are changed; if you want to cache all your modules at once, use ``rope-generate-autoimport-cache``.
-It will cache all of the modules inside a project plus those whose names are listed in ``ropemacs-autoimport-modules`` list::
+It will cache all of the modules inside the project plus those whose names are listed in ``ropemacs-autoimport-modules`` list::

   # add the name of modules you want to autoimport